Dev-id-A/random-quote-machine/README.md

-# This is a certified Front end project of freeCodeCamp
+# This is a certified front-end project from freeCodeCamp.